MULYS001/UNIWA-01/README.md

 # UNIWA-01
+This folder contains Week One work:
+  Homework activities
-This folder contains week one homework and class files for activities as we go along.
+  Files for activities as we go along